 Number of websites required to be blocked: N/A

 In Australia, we provide various networked IT services including data, voice and internet services.
-We operate from our Sydney office and employ more than 200 people.
+We operate from our Sydney, Melbourne and Perth offices and employ around 100 people.

 Lawful interception